brigadecore/brigade/docs/content/topics/administrators/_index.md

 Users who are in charge of authentication and authorization concerns within the Brigade system are known as Administrators.

-They'll select a supported third-party authentication strategy to plug into Brigade as well as configure Service Account, User and Role authorization strategies.
+They'll select a supported third-party authentication strategy that an [Operator] can configure when deploying Brigade, as well as be in charge of configuring Service Account, User and Role authorization strategies within Brigade.

   * [Authentication]: Here we discuss the supported authentication strategies and configuration in Brigade